FAUSheppy/ths-cl-migration/README.md

 | NOTIFICATION_AUTH_USER | Gateway authentification user |
 | NOTIFICATION_AUTH_PASS | Gateway authentification password |

+# Windows

+- install psql-odbc driver (32/64bit both)
+- use OBDC-Administration app to add both drivers and the server connection

 ---

 This project aims to create a pipeline to migrate away from this obsolete technology, and use a real database and easy to use web-interface.